glwo/githubprofile/README.md

 </h1>

    <p>
      I'm looking forward to embark on the next major chapter in my life no matter where that takes me!
 I am passionate about solving challenging problems and learning new skills.
-When I am not coding I am probably spending time outdoors or cooking.
+When I am not coding I am probably enjoying the outdoors or cooking.
    <p>
 </div>